TranslucentComputing/kubert-assistant-lite/docs/installation.md

 # Installation Guide

-This guide provides step-by-step instructions to install and set up Kubert Assistant Lite on your local machine.
+This guide provides step-by-step instructions to install and set up Kubert AI Assistant Lite on your local machine.

 ## Prerequisites